 70 ml dry white wine

 1 L vegetable stock

 40 g grated Parmesan

 Sea salt and freshly ground black pepper, to taste

 When ready, remove the pot from the heat and stir in the butter, working your risotto energetically until the fat has melted and dressed the rice evenly.
-If you want to add some grated parmesan, this is the time to do it; stir everything once more, until combined.
-Plate it right away by ladling it over flat dishes so that it can spread comfortably and reach the ideal eating temperature.
+If you want to add some grated parmesan, this is the time to do so.
+Serve right away.